bachanekkamil/THetA_luigi/README.md

 Some useful configurations with the command line may include:

 + `--local-scheduler` : This runs the pipeline without the central planner.
 Note that you can only use 1 worker if you use the local scheduler.
 + `--workers X` : Runs the pipeline with X workers.

-The client.cfg file also configures a run.
-For example, setting remove-delay=10000 will change the amount of time tasks appear on the web app to 10000s (the default is 600s).
+By default, it runs with 16 workers.

 While the pipeline is running, go to `http://localhost:8082` to get a dynamic overview of the pipeline's excecution.